chunshen1987/BEST_afterburner/Readme.md

 # BEST Afterburner

-This is a code repostiory for a wrapper between individual particle sampler and hadronic transport package [SMASH](https://smash-transport.github.io).
+This is a wrapper, that combines different particle samplers and a hadronic transport package [SMASH](https://smash-transport.github.io).

 ## Install